python/devguide/documenting.rst

       .. versionchanged:: 3.1
          The *spam* parameter was added.

-   Note that there must be no blank line between the directive head and the explanation; this is to make these blocks visually continuous in the markup.
+   Note that there should be no blank line between the directive head and the explanation; this is to make these blocks visually continuous in the markup.

 .. describe:: deprecated